jgfino/cs3200-group/README.md

 ## Project Structure
 This repo contains 3 Docker containers:
 1. A MySQL container that creates a database, inserts data, and pulls data.
 2. A Python Flask container to implement a REST API.
+Within the Flask container, we have 32 tests for our routes in Thunderclient.
 3. A Local AppSmith Server that shows pages for renters and landlords that users can interact with.